 Your main responsibilities will be to make sure your assigned venue is ready prior to every session and help your Venue Manager with managing the crowds and any other task that may arise.
 There are a total of 7 sub-venues, all with simultaneous sessions taking place.
 As with most other roles, you’ll need to be quick on your feet, patient and courteous.
 While you may have a front row seat to watching some of the world’s greatest writers and thinkers, you will have to prioritise and ensure that your venue functions smoothly.

 Volunteers in this department will receive the author(s) and ensure they are prepared and at the venue for their session.
 You will be based in the Authors’ Lounge, offering warmth and hospitality and ensuring the age-old Indian adage ‘Atithee Devo Bhava’ (‘the guest is God) by making sure our authors are comfortable and relaxed.
 You will also be responsible for maintaining the atmosphere of the Lounge.

 Each venue has a dedicated book signing area where speakers will arrive following their session to sign books for their legions of fans.
 It will be your job to make sure the area is ready and equipped with everything required.
 You will also need to make sure orderly queues are formed and that the signings proceed calmly.

 Press and media volunteers will be based at the Press Terrace where they will work closely with the Festival PR team to coordinate interviews with the speakers.
 You will also be responsible for assisting media persons with any festival related queries.
 Please note that volunteers should not represent themselves as representatives of the Festival under any circumstances.
 All media inquiries should be directed to the PR team.
 In addition, you’ll also need to make sure the Press Terrace is ready to receive authors for their interviews.
-Do apply if you are a Media and Communications student as you’re guaranteed to get some real hands-on experience at the media hub of an event the size of ZEE JLF.
+Do apply if you are confident, patient, and willing to stay on your feet all day long.